computational-linguistics-class/computational-linguistics-class.github.io/term-project.md

   * [How to Develop a Deep Learning Photo Caption Generator from Scratch](https://machinelearningmastery.com/develop-a-deep-learning-caption-generation-model-in-python/)
   * [Caption this, with TensorFlow.
 How to build and train an image caption generator using a TensorFlow notebook.](https://www.oreilly.com/learning/caption-this-with-tensorflow)

 * __What can we learn about people on social media through self-identification?__ Google BigQuery has a set of [all Reddit comments since 2005](https://bigquery.cloud.google.com/dataset/fh-bigquery:reddit_comments).
 Past NLP work on mental health examined social media users who self-identified as having clinical depression or PTSD by looking for public comments like "I was diagnosed with depression".
-Can we use self-indentificaiton to learn the patterns of language use of different demographics?
+Can we use self-identification to learn the patterns of language use of different demographics?
 Here's a search through a subset of the Reddit comments for the phrase "I'm a [blank]":
 {% highlight sql %}
   SELECT author, body FROM [fh-bigquery:reddit_comments.2015_05] WHERE LENGTH(body) < 255 AND LENGTH(body) > 30 AND
   (body LIKE 'i\'m a %'